Rotten-LKZ/concisedb/update.md

 This file shows you what updated every version.

+## Version 0.2.1 on 2022-04-01

+Fix: delete console.log

 ## Version 0.2.0 on 2022-04-01

 1. Add API:

+  *This version was deleted because of `console.log`*

   - You can update the data from JSON file **manually**
   - To update the JSON file manually (For compatibility with previous versions, using `db.updateFile()` or `db.write()` are both okay)